ZenetGame/ZenetAleo/README.md

        Leo ✅ Executed 'zenet.aleo/move'
 ```
-Please note the `InvisiblePieces` record generated by this last move.
-It shows a value of `16384u32` for the `positions` field, which denotes that there's an invisible piece from Player 1 on cell #15.
-Also note, the `cell_state` and `cell_occ` from the `Board` record.
-These values denote that there's no piece on cell #15 due to it being invisible.

 After the last move, a new `InvisiblePieces` record is generated.
 This record contains information about the positions of Player 2's invisible pieces on the board.
 In this case, the record shows a value of `16384u32` for the `positions` field, which indicates that there is an invisible piece belonging to Player 2 on cell #15.
 Additionally, the `Board` record is updated to reflect the current state of the game.
 The `cell_state` and `cell_occ` fields indicate that there is no visible piece on cell #15, as it is currently occupied by the invisible piece belonging to Player 2.

 ### 7. Player 1 moves to a cell where there's an invisible piece from the opponent

-Now let's make things a little bit more interesting.
-Let's suppose Player 1 rolls a 5 on the dice and decides to move the piece that's currently sitting on cell #10 to cell #15.
-Remember from the last move that there's an invisible piece belonging to Player 2 on cell #15.
-However, unless Player 1 has been paying close attention, they might have forgotten.
+Let's now add some excitement to the game.
+Suppose Player 1 rolls a 5 on the dice and chooses to move their piece from cell #10 to cell #15.
+It's important to recall that an invisible piece belonging to Player 2 is already present on cell #15 from the last move.
+However, unless Player 1 has been attentive, they may have forgotten about this invisible piece.

 This is the resulting board after this move is executed: